abinit/abinit/doc/guide/respfn.md

 **6.1.
 The log file**

 This file is the same as the log file of the abinit code when computing ground state (GS) results.
-Eventually, the output of datasets related to response functions will be intertwined with those concerned with ground-state case.
+Possibly, the output of datasets related to response functions will be intertwined with those concerned with ground-state case.
 The purpose of this file is the same as in the GS case, and the use of error messages is unchanged.